-To respond to a Marine Licence Application to vary the application with regard to the amount of dredge material and the new disposal ground at Portishead.
-Officers formally respond to the application and objected to the use of a variation to amend the licence and to the disposal site.
+To respond to a Marine Licence Application to vary the application with regard to the amount of dredged material and the new disposal ground at Portishead.
+Officers formally responded to the application and objected to the use of a variation to amend the licence and to the disposal site.
 MMO dismissed challenges from D&S IFCA and NGOs and approved the variation.
 No further action required unless further variations to Marine Licences are received.

-IFCAs implement a fair, effective and proportionate enforcement regime.
+Success Criterion 2 IFCAs implement a fair, effective and proportionate enforcement regime.